 Mental Health Problems

-What are mental health problems and what can I do about them?
+Mental health problems – what actually are they and what can I do about them?

 Mental health problems refers to those problems that are associated with the way that we feel, think and behave that are negative for us in any way.